 Romans 10:14-15 – How then will they call on him in whom they have not believed?
 And how are they to believe in him of whom they have never heard?
 And how are they to hear without someone preaching?
 And how are they to preach unless they are sent?
 As it is written, “How beautiful are the feet of those who preach the good news!”

-Live webcasting Sunday morning messages at approximately 11:00 am US Eastern time.
+Live webcasting Sunday morning messages at 10:30 am and 6:00 pm US Eastern time.

 Thank you for visiting Quidnessett Baptist Church online audio sermons.
 You will find past and current sermons and sermon series here.
 Sermons are listed chronologically, with the most recent at the top of the page.
 Sermons can also be browsed by Series and primary Book of the Bible.